raditya1117/HoneyBadger/python-errors/article.md

 ### Unclosed strings/ brackets/ parentheses

-A Python program runs into SyntaxError if you don't close a string, a parentheses, or a bracket.
+A Python program runs into a `SyntaxError` if you don't close a string, a parentheses, or a bracket.
 For example, if you don't close a string, the program runs into  `SyntaxError` with the message `SyntaxError: unterminated string literal`.

 ```py
 if x > 10: